gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

 configurations.

-DTLS protection engine is RECOMMENED to be provided with known path MTU from SCTP so that it can operate its signalling message safely.
+DTLS protection engine is RECOMMENED to be provided with known path MTU from SCTP so that it can operate its signaling message safely.
-As the used MTU for the DTLS signalling will be DTLS responsibility.
+As the used MTU for the DTLS signaling will be DTLS responsibility.

-Note that this implies that DTLS protection engine is expected to accept application data payloads of potentially larger sizes than what it configured to use for messages the DTLS implementation generates itself for signalling.
+Note that this implies that DTLS protection engine is expected to accept application data payloads of potentially larger sizes than what it configured to use for messages the DTLS implementation generates itself for signaling.

 # Security Considerations